Medusas71/Sailing-In-Space/README.md

   * The ability to learn more about the band
   * The ability to see what gigs they are playing at
   * The ability to contact the band
-  * The ability to contact the band for a potential booking
   * The ability to go straight to social media platforms from the website

 <a id="structure"></a>